Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 \subsubsection{Time-varying networks}

-Till now, the studies on extreme events are discussed solely on isolated dynamical systems or under the framework of static network formalism.
+So far, we have discussed about extreme events in isolated dynamical systems and under the framework of static network formalism.
 But in the real world, most of the existing interactions among physical, biological, and societal entities are time-varying.
-Diverse collective states are studied earlier on such time-varying dynamical networks of mobile agents \cite{majhi2019emergence,porfiri2006random,uriu2010random,kim2013emergence,majhi2017synchronization}, however the studies of emergent extreme events on such temporal networks are very few.
+A variety of collective states has been explored earlier in time-varying dynamical networks of mobile agents \cite{majhi2019emergence,porfiri2006random,uriu2010random,kim2013emergence,majhi2017synchronization}, however, the studies of emergent extreme events in temporal networks are very few.
 Recently, extreme events in two distinct time-varying networks of mobile agents under the influence of attractive-repulsive interactions \cite{chowdhury2019extreme,9170822} are reported.
-In both of these arrangements, $N$ mobile agents move in any direction independently on a two-dimensional XY-plane $ \sum_{}^{}=\left[-g,g \right] \times \left[-g,g \right]$ with a velocity $ {\bf v}_i\left(t\right)= \left[v\cos\theta_i\left(t\right),v\sin\theta_i\left(t\right)\right], i=1,2,...,N,$.
+For both of these arrangements, $N$ mobile agents move in any direction independently on a two-dimensional XY-plane $ \sum_{}^{}=\left[-g,g \right] \times \left[-g,g \right]$ with a velocity $ {\bf v}_i\left(t\right)= \left[v\cos\theta_i\left(t\right),v\sin\theta_i\left(t\right)\right], i=1,2,...,N$.
 Here, $v$ is the uniform modulus velocity of each agent and $\theta_i\left(t\right),$ $i=1,2,...,N,$ is chosen arbitrarily from an interval $\left[0,2\pi\right]$.
 Any kind of collision is forbidden among themselves.
 Thus, if the position of the $i$-th agent at any time $t$ is $(p_i(t),q_i(t))$, then the motion updating process can be represented by the following relations:

 To confine the agent's motion within the XY-plane $ \sum_{}^{}=\left[-g,g \right] \times \left[-g,g \right]$, whenever $p_i(t)$, $q_i(t)$ exceed $|g|$, a new $\theta_i(t)$ is re-generated so that $-g \leq p_i(t), q_i(t) \leq g$ remains for all the time.